alcabon/callout/Callout with continuation.md

 - The `@AuraEnabled(continuation=true)` annotation marks the method as returning a Continuation, which defers completion until the external service responds[^4].
 - The `handleResponse` method retrieves the HTTP response and returns its body to the client[^4].

+Below is a minimal example showing how you’d wire up an invokeContinuation() helper in your LWC that wraps the Apex Continuation call.
+In this pattern, the promise returned by the Apex import doesn’t resolve until your handleResponse callback has run on the server.

 ```javascript
 // continuationSpinner.js
 import { LightningElement, track } from 'lwc';